LeonardM01/startex/README.md

 A simple CLI tool to scaffold a new [Express.js](https://expressjs.com/) project from a template, similar to `create-next-app`.

 ## Features
+- Interactive prompts for better user experience: language choice (TypeScript/JavaScript), then database preference
 - Choose between JavaScript and TypeScript templates
-- Prisma database templates with MySQL, PostgreSQL, and MongoDB support
+- Optional Prisma database templates with MySQL, PostgreSQL, and MongoDB support
 - Automatic package installation with package manager detection
 - Automatic Prisma client generation for database templates
 - Copies a template project to a new directory